 Typically, a researcher (a) manipulate the data set with R, (b) estimate the model with MCMC software (such as Stan, BUGS, or JAGS), and (c) diagnoses convergence and views the model results in R again.
 This workﬂow is demonstrated in most recent applied Bayesian books (e.g., Albert, 2009; Carlin & Louis, 2009; Gelman et al., 2013; Gelman et al., 2020; Gelman & Hill, 2007; Gill, 2008; McElreath, 2020).
 In some cases, R functions like ‘stan.glm ()’ allof the researchwer to never leave R (e.g., Gelman, Hill, Vehtari, 2020).

 There exist pedagogical and performance advantages to writing a sampler for a specific model, such as the code for Examples 5 and 6.
-R has many functions that make MCMC development more manageable, as well as packages such as MCMCpack that handel common details automatically but allow the user to specify the exact samplers (Martin, Quinn, Park, 2011; Gelman & Hill, 2007, Chapter 18).
+R has many functions that make MCMC development more manageable, as well as packages such as MCMCpack that handle common details automatically but allow the user to specify the exact samplers (Martin, Quinn, Park, 2011; Gelman & Hill, 2007, Chapter 18).
 Regardless of the software, we recommend starting with the simplest possible model (e.g., the sample’s grand mean) and incrementally increasing complexity (e.g., group- and subject-level covariates).
 Although this appears pedantic and tedious, any syntax and logic errors are more obvious when only one feature has changed.
 Common accidents like misspelling a variable or creating an unidentiﬁed model are easier to detect, and the overall process is less tedious.

 Furthermore, an incremental approach naturally produces a sequence of nested models that can be statistically compared with one another (see Rodgers, 2010, for a modeling rationale).
 The complexity of the speciﬁed model should be given careful thought.
 As Fisher (1970) wrote,